List on Bids44 →

 How Much Is a Used Kawasaki Z900 Worth in India?

-A used Kawasaki Z900 is worth ₹3,60,000 to ₹5,70,000 in India in 2026, depending on its condition, kilometres run, and age.
-This range reflects models from the initial BS4 launch (2017-2018) up to the BS6 update (2020 onwards).
-Bikes in pristine, “Like New” condition with low mileage command the highest prices, while those with significant wear and tear or higher kilometres will fall towards the lower end of the spectrum.
-The specific year of manufacture and whether it’s a BS4 or BS6 variant also plays a role in its market value.
+A used Kawasaki Z900 is worth ₹3,60,000 to ₹5,70,000 in India in 2026, depending on its condition, age, and service history.
+This wide range reflects how well the bike has been maintained and its overall wear-and-tear.
+Bikes in pristine, “Like New” condition command the highest prices, while those showing significant wear or with an unclear history will fall into the lower end of the “Fair” category.

 Is the Kawasaki Z900 Still Worth It in 2026?